ByteBigBoss/Next.js-MANMSP-Starter-Kit/README.md

-# Next.js StarterKit with Mantine, Aceternity, NextUI, MagicUI, Shadcn, and PrimeReact
+# Next.js StarterKit with Mantine, Aceternity, NextUI, MagicUI, Shadcn, PrimeReact, and Shoelace

 Welcome to the **Next.js StarterKit**, a full-fledged boilerplate integrating multiple UI libraries.
 This starter kit offers a flexible and efficient development environment for building stunning web applications using: